 The word "Ramadan" comes from the Arabic root word for "parched thirst" and "sun-baked ground."
-This year, for many Muslims living either in the territories that are located around the equator or north of the equator, Ramadan has fallen in the summer, thus allowing them to experience hunger and thirst like so many others that have so little to feed and drink on a daily basis.
+This year, for many Muslims living either in the territories that are located around the equator or north of the equator, Ramadan has fallen in the spring, thus allowing them to experience hunger and thirst like so many others that have so little to feed and drink on a daily basis.
 Such a firsthand experience is bound to teach him/her to become more humble and charitable.
 Through increased charity, Muslims develop feelings of generosity and good-will toward others.
 He/she also learns to be thankful for the bounties of God that he/she has been able to enjoy all these years.

 The Qur'an makes it also very clear that the main purpose of fasting is to make the person pious or righteous: 'O ye who believe!
 Fasting is prescribed to you as it was prescribed to those before you so that you may become al-Muttaqun (or attain Taqwa).''
 (Qur'an 2:183)

 The Arabic word Taqwa has multiple meanings - e.g., piety, righteousness, guarding against evil, warding off evil, and self-restraint.
 As to the characteristics of a pious person (Muttaqi) the Qur'an says that beside believing in Oneness of God (Allah) and performing prayer, the person must fulfill his/her social obligations by spending money and honoring his/her trust.
 (Qur'an 2: 2-3)